isofit/isofit/docs/examples.md

 For users wanting a native-like Linux experience:

 1. Install WSL2: https://docs.microsoft.com/en-us/windows/wsl/install
-2. Install conda/mamba in WSL2
+2. Setup a Python environment
 3. Install ISOFIT and run examples as you would on Linux

 ???+ info
     WSL2 provides superior performance and access to Linux-native tools.
-It's recommended for serious ISOFIT development on Windows.
+It's recommended for serious ISOFIT development on Windows, though no support is offered by the ISOFIT team.

 #### Option D: Use PowerShell Directly